metodiykozhuharov/updraft-foundry-fund-me/README.md

 # Foundry Fund Me

-This is a Project based on the Cyfrin Solidity Course.

 *[⭐️ Updraft | Foundry Fund Me](https://updraft.cyfrin.io/courses/foundry/foundry-fund-me/fund-me-project-setup)*

 # About

 This is a minimal project allowing users to fund the contract owner with donations.
 The smart contract accepts ETH as donations, denominated in USD.
 Donations have a minimal USD value, otherwise they are rejected.
 The value is priced using a Chainlink price feed, and the smart contract keeps track of doners in case they are to be rewarded in the future.

+⚠️ This is an educational project, and the code is adapted from course materials for learning purposes.

 ## 🔍 Proof of Execution (Sepolia)
 Contract deployed, verified, funded & withdrawn on Sepolia: